Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 A lot of times when people do remodels they’ll put their waste on the internet for someone to come get for free so they don’t have to pay to haul it off.

-This coop was built for free by utilizing all of our scrap materials.
+This free chicken coop was built free by utilizing all of our scrap materials.

 It is meant to be more of a guide to encourage you to see what free materials you can gather in order to build a coop for very little money (and hopefully free!)